-Note 2: two or more groups of ten cannot meet for a common purpose at a public place.
+Note 2: two or more groups of 10 cannot meet for a common purpose at a public place.
+In addition, a group in a public place must take reasonable steps to maintain a distance of at least 100 metres from any other groups in that public place.

-- (a) where each other person ordinarily resides at the same premises; or - (b) for the purpose of attending a wedding that complies with the requirements in subclause (4); or - (c) for the purpose of attending a funeral that complies with the requirements in subclause (5); or - (d) if it is necessary to arrange a meeting or organise a gathering for one or more of the following purposes: - (i) engaging in an activity permitted under, and provided they comply with any requirements of, the Restricted Activity Directions (No. 10);
+- (a) where each other person ordinarily resides at the same premises; or - (b) for the purpose of attending a wedding that complies with the requirements in subclause (4); or - (c) for the purpose of attending a funeral that complies with the requirements in subclause (5); or - (d) if it is necessary to arrange a meeting or organise a gathering for one or more of the following purposes: - (i) engaging in an activity permitted under, and provided they comply with any requirements of, the Restricted Activity Directions (No. 13);

-Note 1: under the Restricted Activity Directions (No. 10), a person who owns, controls or operates some entertainment facilities or a food and drink facility (each as defined in the Restricted Activity Directions (No. 10)) may in some circumstances permit up to 20 members of the public in each indoor or outdoor space.
+Note 1: under the Restricted Activity Directions (No. 13), a person who owns, controls or operates some entertainment facilities or a food and drink facility (each as defined in the Restricted Activity Directions (No. 13)) may in some circumstances permit up to 20 members of the public in each indoor or outdoor space.